emqx/emqx-docs/en_US/deploy/cluster/introduction.md

 However, the full mesh topology imposes a practical limit on the cluster size.
 For EMQX versions prior to 5, it is recommended to keep the cluster size under 5 nodes.
 Beyond this, vertical scaling, which involves using more powerful machines, is a preferable option to maintain the cluster's performance and stability.
 In our benchmark environment, we managed to reach [ten million concurrent connections with EMQX Enterprise 4.3](https://www.emqx.com/en/resources/emqx-v-4-3-0-ten-million-connections-performance-test-report).

 To provide our customers with a better cluster salability performance, EMQX 5.0 adopts a new [Mria cluster architecture](./mria-introduction.md).
-With this Mria architecture, one EMQX node can support up to 5 million MQTT connections, and the EMQX cluster can support up to 100 million concurrent MQTT connections.
+With this Mria architecture, one EMQX cluster can support up to 100 million concurrent MQTT connections.